aikopras/AP_DCC_library/README.md

 }
 ```

-## hardware ##
+## Hardware ##
 - Timer 2 is used
-- a free to chose interrupt pin (dccpin) for the DCC input signal
+- A free to chose interrupt pin (dccpin) for the DCC input signal
-- a free to chose digital output pin for the DCC-ACK signal
+- A free to chose digital output pin for the DCC-ACK signal.
+Only needed if SM programming is required.

 ## The DCC Class class ##
 This is the main class to receive and analyse DCC messages.
 It has three methods: begin(), end() and input().